Virtual Immersive Training And Learning (VITAL)

 Using analogies to overcome freezing of gait: A first step towards making the first step

 Virtual reality was used to create a stressful environment (a raised walkway) to enable us to induce freezing episodes in people with Parkinson’s disease and then explore interventions to help them initiate a successful step.
-The project was in collaboration with Dr Will Young at Brunel University, London, and was funded by Parkinson’s UK.
+The project was led by Dr Will Young and was funded by Parkinson’s UK.

 Augmented reality as a tool for cognitive de-biasing